Edward Via College of Osteopathic Medicine

 VCOM is accredited by the Commission on Osteopathic College Accreditation (COCA).

-- The main facility offers two theater style high-tech classrooms, a state-of-the-art anatomy lab; approximately 20 small group rooms, four conference rooms, student services, student lounges, food service, and a library.
-High definition video projection and recording allows all presentations to be recorded and displayed on VCOM TV for student review from home.
+- The main facility offers two theater-style high-tech classrooms, a state-of the-art anatomy lab, 20 small-group rooms, 4 conference rooms, student lounges, food service, and a library.
+High-definition video projection and recording allows all presentations to be recorded and later displayed through VCOM TV for student review.

-- The fourth floor houses the Center for Medical Simulation and Technology which includes clinical medical procedural skills laboratories, simulated patient exam rooms with recording capability and EMR technology, and patient simulation laboratories with high tech manikin simulators for pediatric, adult, and obstetrical procedural training.
+- The fourth floor houses the Center for Medical Simulation and Technology, which includes clinical medical procedural skills laboratories, simulated patient exam rooms with recording capability and EMR technology, and patient simulation laboratories, and high-tech mannequin simulators for pediatric, adult, and obstetrical procedural training.

-- The osteopathic manipulation lab provides electronic tables and high definition video monitoring to assure optimal education.
+- The osteopathic manipulation and physical examination lab provides electronic tables and high definition video monitoring to assure optimal education.

 Student residence options:

-The town of Auburn provides an array of housing opportunities.
-Private apartment and town-home complexes catering to graduate students and young professionals are conveniently located throughout Auburn, nearby Opelika, and in neighboring communities.
+The town of Auburn provides an array of housing opportunities for rent.
+(Purchase is not recommended as third– and fourth–year clinical education also occurs in communities outside of Auburn).
+Private apartment and townhome complexes cater to graduate students and young professionals and are conveniently located throughout Auburn and nearby Opelika.

 - First-year enrollment: 162

 The curriculum at VCOM is innovative and modern.
-The faculty of VCOM recognizes that students learn in a number of ways.
-Students generally assimilate a knowledge base through instruction, reading and experience.
-VCOM uses a hybrid curriculum consisting of lectures, computerized case tutorials, laboratory experiences, clinical skills laboratories, and clinical experiences throughout the four years.
+The faculty of VCOM recognizes that students learn in a number of ways and therefore the curriculum includes classroom instruction, small group learning with required readings, computerized case-based tutorials, flipped classroom presentations, laboratory experiences, and clinical skills with learning experiences throughout the four years.

 Dual Degree / Concurrent Programs